FlexDoc/Javadoc - JavadocClassic - Parameters

 gen.overview.packages.groups : list of strings

-This parameter is an analog of -group option provided by the Standard Doclet.
+This parameter is the analog of -group option provided by the Standard Doclet.
 It allows you to separates packages on the overview page into whatever groups you specify, one group per table.

 Specifying Package Group